Øyvind Vågnes

-Øyvind Vågnes (born 1972) is a Norwegian novelist, magazine editor and researcher.
+Øyvind Vågnes (4 August 1972 – 7 January 2025) was a Norwegian novelist, magazine editor and researcher.

+Life and career

-Vågnes was born in Brattvåg.
+Vågnes was born in Brattvåg on 4 August 1972.
 He made his literary debut in 2003 with the novel Ingen skal sove i natt.
 He was awarded the Nynorsk Literature Prize in 2005, for the novel Ekko.
-He is co-editor of the magazine Ekfrase - Nordisk Tidsskrift for Visuell Kultur.
-Among his non-fiction works are Zaprudered : the Kennedy Assassination Film in Visual Culture from 2011, and Den dokumentariske teikneserien from 2014.
+He was co-editor of the magazine Ekfrase - Nordisk Tidsskrift for Visuell Kultur.
+Among his non-fiction works are Zaprudered : the Kennedy Assassination Film in Visual Culture from 2011, for which he was awarded the Peter C. Rollins Book Award, and Den dokumentariske teikneserien from 2014.

+Further novels are the science fiction novel Sone Z from 2014, about a future fictional surveillance society.
+In his satirical novel Vesaas from 2017, the protagonist works with writing a biography about Tarjei Vesaas.
+His last novel was Ei verd utan hestar from 2022.

+Vågnes died from lung fibrosis at Haukeland hospital in Bergen, on 7 January 2025, at the age of 52.